nion-software/nionswift/docs/graphics.rst

 You can edit the end points of the line by dragging each end point.
 Holding the :kbd:`Shift` key while dragging will limit the line to be horizontal, vertical, or at a 45° angle.

 You can change the position of the line by dragging in the middle along the line.
+You can limit the movement to be horizontal or vertical by holding the :kbd:`Shift` key while dragging.

 .. _Line Profile Graphic: